canjs/canjs/docs/can-canjs/canjs.md

 ## Easy to do the common stuff

 CanJS starts with a familiar object-oriented approach to making custom elements.
-Let's say you want to create a counter widget like the following: (_go ahead and click the button_):
+Let's say you want to create a counter widget like the following: (_click the button_):

 <p style="border: 1px solid #ccc; padding: 15px;"><my-counter></my-counter></p>

-You want that widget to show up whenever you add `<my-counter></my-counter>` to the page.
+You want this widget to appear wherever you add `<my-counter></my-counter>` to the page.

 All you need to do is import [can-component] and define the `<my-counter>` element